Sharleen Spiteri: Political views

 In the run-up to the 2014 Scottish independence referendum, Spiteri expressed support for Scotland remaining in the Union, stating "As far as I'm concerned, I'm British.
 And, yeah, I'm Scottish but I feel I'm part of the UK."
-In September 2021, Texas announced that Spiteri and all her bandmates now supported independence after Brexit.
+In September 2021, Texas announced that Spiteri and all her bandmates now supported Scottish independence after Brexit.

 Other interests

-In September 2021, Spiteri appeared on BBC's RHS Chelsea Flower Show to share the garden she had created in North Wales that supplies the fruit and vegetables for her husband's restaurant.
+In September 2021, Spiteri appeared on BBC's RHS Chelsea Flower Show to showcase her garden in North Wales in which she grows produce for use in her husband's restaurant.

-She is a patron of children's cancer charity CLIC Sargent.
-She is also a supporter of Arsenal FC and a season ticket holder at the Emirates Stadium.
+She is a patron of children's cancer charity Young Lives vs Cancer (formerly known as CLIC Sargent.
+She is also a supporter of Arsenal and is a season-ticket holder at the Emirates Stadium.